bcgov/api-specs/geocoder/singleLineAddressFormat.md

 An address may be represented by a single line (string) in one of the formats listed below.

 In each format, a term in square brackets is optional, a term in square brackets followed by an asterisk means the term may appear zero or more times, and a term in square brackets followed by a plus sign means the term may appear one or more times.

-A term in brace brackets (e.g., {streetDirection}) may appear in none or one of the multiple places indicated (e.g., Central St, N Central St, or Central St N, but not N Central St NE). frontGate is the double dash delimiter (e.g., “--“)
+A term in brace brackets may appear in none or one of the multiple places indicated.
+Brace brackets are used for terms that may appear before or after another term.
+More specifically, streetDirection and streetType may appear before or after streetName but not both.
+Note also, that a given address can't have more than one streetDirection or streetType as per [Canada Post Guidelines]((https://www.canadapost.ca/tools/pg/manual/PGaddress-e.asp?ecid=murl10006450#1418611)

+frontGate is the double dash delimiter as in “--“ .

 ##Format 1 – Civic address

 {occupantName[,]}[[unitDesignator unitNumber[unitNumberSuffix]] [siteName],]* frontGate civicNumber[civicNumberSuffix] {streetDirection} {streetType} streetName {streetType} {streetDirection} [streetQualifier], localityName, provinceCode

+streetDirection and streetType may appear before or after streetName but an address may have

 ##Format 2 – Non-civic address